-Mardi Gras—or Fat Tuesday—is all about indulgence, revelry, and celebrating the culture of New Orleans.
+Mardi Gras—or Fat Tuesday—is about indulgence, partying, and celebrating the culture of New Orleans.
 As the Cajun saying goes, it’s a way of “getting all the sin out” before entering the solemnity of the Lenten season.
 The storm before the calm, if you will.

-The First State might be 1,200 miles north of the Gulf, but local bars and restaurants are set to prove that N’awlins spirit isn’t as much about geography as it is about essence of good cheer (and good beer).
+The First State might be more than 1,000 miles north of the Gulf, but local bars and restaurants around #VisitWilm prove that the spirit of New Orleans isn’t as much about geography as it is about essence of good cheer (and good beer).
 Expect to see NOLA-inspired dishes of both the Cajun and Creole variety, drink specials, and sweet treats gracing the menus of area restaurants and watering holes.

-This year, Mardi Gras falls on March 5th and local restaurants are gearing up to celebrate the holiday of excess with dishes that rock and drinks that’ll knock your socks off.
-Here are some “geaux-to” places to get your N’awlins fix:
+This year, Mardi Gras falls on March 1st and these local restaurants are gearing up to celebrate the holiday.

 CAJUN KATE’S (722 Philadelphia Pike, Wilmington, DE 19809; (302) 416-5108)